About Retirement Coach and Retirement Speaker Dorian Mintzer

 - To promote and exemplify the paradigm shift about aging as a time to grow, learn and evolve.

-- To help confront internalized and societal ageism.
+- To help confront societal as well as internalized ageism

 - To inspire aliveness, authenticity, contribution, and positivity.